jenny-Musah/e-voting-application/README.md

 # Login end-point
 *Log in for admin*
 1. This end-point allows admin log into the application.
-2. Admin does not need to register first before logging.
-3. A static login id and password has been made available for an admin.
+2. A static login id and password has been made available for an admin.
-4. Admin with invalid login id or password would not be logged in.
+3. Admin with invalid login id or password would not be logged in.
-5. A code sample in Node JS using Axios is shown below
+4. A code sample in Node JS using Axios is shown below
 ```
 var request = require('request');
 var options = {